-Born in Fort Walton Beach, Florida, Holley developed a love for history at an early age.
+Born in the Panhandle of Florida, Holley developed a love for history at an early age.
 In middle school, she immersed herself in biographies of Lucille Ball, Tammy Wynette, the Romanov Dynasty, the House of Windsor, and political dynasties such as the Roosevelts and Kennedys.
 It was after reading The Autobiography of Eleanor Roosevelt in high school that Holley began to dream of being a historian and writer.
 She set her eyes on one day working at the Franklin D. Roosevelt Presidential Library and Museum in Hyde Park, New York.

 During her senior year of high school, Holley chose to conduct her Capstone Project on Franklin Roosevelt and the creation of the March of Dimes.
 Her research took her to Warm Springs, Georgia, where she interned at Roosevelt’s Little White House and shared stories about the historic site with visitors from across the country.
 At the age of seventeen, Holley had discovered her passion.

 After graduating with an A.A. and high school diploma from the Collegiate High School at Northwest Florida State College, Holley attended the University of Florida in Gainesville, Florida.
 As a history major, she completed her senior thesis on the Effect of the Eighteenth Amendment on the Election of 1932.

 After graduating from the University of Florida at twenty, Holley received a personal invitation from the Director of the Franklin D. Roosevelt Presidential Library and Museum to embark upon an internship at the Library, fulfilling her high school dream.
 There, she worked with the public events team and hosted the likes of Madeleine Albright and Ken Burns and assisted in curating Albright’s “Read My Pins” exhibit.